mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 #### Extracts are advantageous for several reasons

-1. Supports large data sets: You can create extracts that contain billions of rows of data.
+1. **Supports large data sets**: You can create extracts that contain billions of rows of data.

-2. Help improve performance: When you interact with views that use extract data sources, you generally experience better performance than when interacting with views based on connections to the original data.
+2. **Help improve performance**: When you interact with views that use extract data sources, you generally experience better performance than when interacting with views based on connections to the original data.

-3. Support additional functionality: Extracts allow you to take advantage of Tableau functionality that's not available or supported by the original data, such as the ability to compute Count Distinct.
+3. **Support additional functionality**: Extracts allow you to take advantage of Tableau functionality that's not available or supported by the original data, such as the ability to compute Count Distinct.

-4. Provide offline access to your data: If you are using Tableau Desktop, extracts allow you to save and work with the data locally when the original data is not available.
+4. **Provide offline access to your data**: If you are using Tableau Desktop, extracts allow you to save and work with the data locally when the original data is not available.
 For example, when you are traveling.

-5. Fast to create : If You're working with large data sets, creating and working with extracts can be faster than working with the original data.
+5. **Fast to create** : If You're working with large data sets, creating and working with extracts can be faster than working with the original data.

 #### The things that can be configured when creating an extract.